 - British Museum has free Blue Badge parking which must be booked in advance.

-Make sure to contact the venue in advance to register and to ensure that a parking space is available during your visit.
+Contact the venue in advance to register and to ensure that a parking space is available during your visit.
 You can find more information about parking at London attractions with AccessAble’s access guides.

-Disabled parking at London shopping centres
+Accessible parking at London shopping centres